Reviews You Can Rely On

 Wicking and Breathability

-Socks with a thinner construction or loosely packed fibers typically breathe better than those that are thicker or have a higher-density construction.
-The most breathable contenders sport ultralight construction or feature panels and stitching that enhances ventilation.
+Socks with a thinner construction or loosely packed fibers typically breathe better than those that are thicker or have a higher-density construction -— the most breathable contenders sport ultralight construction or feature panels and stitching that enhances ventilation.
 The Darn Tough Light Hiker crushes this category, being a clear choice for a cushioned sock in hot weather.
 It integrates a thinner wool blend fabric that is good at wicking and instep ventilation and allows water vapor to escape effectively.
 Yet the sole still provides ample cushion to help your feet stay happy on the trail.
 This is our favorite if you want a warm or hot-weather sock.
-If you want the same superior breathability with a lighter cushion, check out the Darn Tough Hiker Quarter Cushion.
+If you want the same superior breathability with a lower cut and a tad more cushion, check out the Darn Tough Hiker Quarter Cushion.
 We recommend this quick-drying model for lower-impact activities in hot weather.
 A notable mention is the Farm to Feet Damascus Lightweight Crew, which scored highly in this category for superior wicking capability and a thinner instep panel that promotes breathability.

 hiking socks - putting the darn tough quarter cushion to the test in hot, wet...